-He is currently on contract to Simon and Schuster to write his book The Next Species: The Future of Evolution in the Face of Human Change.
+He is currently on contract to Simon and Schuster to write his book The Next Species: The Future of Evolution in the Aftermath of Man.

 *Tennesen is a Writer-in-Residence at the Cary Institute for Ecosystem Studies in Millbrook, New York, and a Media Fellow at the Nicholas School of the Environment and Earth Sciences, Duke University.